If you are thinking about how to move out of the U.S., you will be glad to know that it is possible and it can be simple.

 The initial Non-lucrative Visa is valid for one year.
 It is renewable twice for two additional years, totaling five years of residency.
 You must spend at least 183 days of the year in Spain and continue to prove that you have sufficient economic means to support yourself in renewing the visa.

 After the fifth year of residency, you can apply for permanent residence in Spain.
-The country also has a residency by investment option through its attractive Spain Golden Visa Program.
+The country also has a residency by investment option through its attractive Spain Golden Visa Program, which will end on 3 April 2025.

 Benefits of Spain Non-lucrative Visa

-- Live in Spain without needing a job offer or local employment.
+- Live in Spain without a job offer.

-- Eligibility for Spain’s public healthcare system with proper private health insurance.
+- Access public healthcare with private health insurance.

-- Apply for permanent residency after five years of continuous residence.
+- Apply for permanent residency after five years.

-- Freely travel to other Schengen countries for short stays (up to 90 days).
+- Travel to other Schengen countries for up to 90 days.

 Portugal D7 Visa